Former Buckeyes coach Urban Meyer returns to Buckeye State

-JACKSONVILLE, Fla.
-(AP) — Urban Meyer didn’t even try to downplay his homecoming.
+JACKSONVILLE, Fla. — Urban Meyer didn’t even try to downplay his homecoming.

 Jacksonville’s head coach is returning to his home state for the first time since making the jump to the NFL, and it won’t be just any road trip for Meyer when the winless Jaguars (0-3) visit Cincinnati (2-1) on Thursday night.